Tracey Neville: Early life, education and family

 Tracey Neville is originally from Bury, Greater Manchester.
 She is the daughter of Neville Neville and his wife, Jill Harper.
 Both of her parents worked in administration roles at Bury F.C.
 Her father was a commercial director while her mother served as club secretary.
 She is the twin sister and younger sister, respectively, of Phil and Gary Neville, the former England and Manchester United footballers.

 Neville attended Elton High School.
 She also attended the University of the West of England where she trained to be a primary school teacher.
 Between 2004 and 2007 she attended the University of Chester and gained a degree in Nutrition and Sports Science.

-On 3 March 2020 Neville gave birth to her first child.
+On 3 March 2020 Neville gave birth to a son, her first child with her partner Michael Timmins.

 Playing career

 YWCA Bury

 Neville began her senior netball playing career with YWCA Bury.
 Neville was just one of several England netball internationals to get their start at the club based in Bury, Greater Manchester.
 Others included Karen Atkinson, Natalie Haythornthwaite and Jodie Gibson.